surmon-china/angular-admin/README.md

 # angular-admin
-Admin panel framework based on Angular 2, Bootstrap 4 and Webpack
+Admin panel framework based on Angular 2, Bootstrap 4 and Webpack.

-If you want to run the applaction, you need install the [nodepress](https://github.com/surmon-china/nodepress) service
+If you want to run the applaction, you need install the [nodepress](https://github.com/surmon-china/nodepress) service.

 # 上几张图